pkitazos/pkitazos/README.md

 ### Hello 👋

-- I'm currently in my 4th year studying Computer Science @ UofG working on my Individual Project/Dissertation building a web platform to host student-project allocation instances
+- I'm a 4th year CS student @ UofG currently working on my Individual Project/Dissertation building a web platform to host student-project allocation

 <!--
 **pkitazos/pkitazos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.